-- Proportionate and early interventions can be taken to promote the safety and welfare of the child and prevent escalation of harm. - Information about vulnerable learners is shared with teachers and school and college leadership staff to promote educational outcomes. - Learners who currently have, or have had, a social worker will have their academic progress and attainment reviewed and additional academic support will be provided to help them reach their full potential. - Reasonable adjustments are made in relation to school-based interventions for example responding to behaviour.
+- Proportionate and early interventions can be taken to promote the safety and welfare of the child and prevent escalation of harm. - Information about vulnerable learners is shared with teachers and the settings leadership staff to promote educational outcomes.

+- Learners who currently have, or have had, a social worker will have their academic progress and attainment reviewed and additional academic support will be provided to help them reach their full potential. - Reasonable adjustments are made in relation to setting-based interventions for example responding to behaviour. - Holymead Primary can support learners who may have intersecting protected characteristics.
+Holymead Primary recognises those with protected characteristics are likely to be more vulnerable to negative experiences of discrimination both explicitly and or systemically. - Holymead Primary will work in the best interests of the child in compliance with their equality and human rights legal duties.